Young people and housing

 Owning a home

-You can be a home owner in your own right at any age.
-When you are under 16 you would probably have to instruct someone over 16 to enter into the legal transactions to purchase on your behalf unless you could prove that it was reasonable for you to do it yourself.
 You can buy and sell property from the age of 16 without parental consent however special provisions apply to any transactions made between the ages of 16 and 18.
 You can apply to court to set aside any transactions made during these two years.
 You have the right to make such an application until you are 21.
 In order to have the transaction set aside you would have to prove to the court that, in retrospect, your decision to enter into the transaction had been unwise.
-This is quite a complicated area of law so if you want to make an application to have your transaction set aside you should consult a solicitor
+This is a complicated area of law so if you want to make an application to have your transaction set aside you should consult a solicitor.

-For information on consulting a solicitor, see Using a solicitor
+For information on consulting a solicitor, see Using a solicitor.

 Homelessness